jeremy-edward-bauerle/LegendSRD/edited-output/vikings/hand-edit.md

 Gjall under the third root of Yggdrasil to prevent it being stolen by the giants, thus enabling them to attack Asgard without warning.

-Gleipnir
+**Gleipnir**
 'Open One' was the third of a series of magical chains used to bind Fenris.
 The first called Loding and the second named Dromi failed to restrain the monstrous wolf.
 The dwarfs forged Gleipnir from the sound of a cat's footfall, the beard of a woman, the roots of a mountain, the sinews of a bear, the breath of a fish and the spittle of a bird.
 The resulting binding was as thin as a ribbon but impossible to break.

-Golden Hair of Sif
+**Golden Hair of Sif**
 After Loki cut Sif 's hair as a trick, the dwarf sons of Ivaldi forged new hair from strands of fine gold, which when attached to her head grew like real hair.
 Although lacking any significant power, the hair grants its wearer a CHA of 25.

-Gram
+**Gram**
 'Wrath' was the sword of Sigmund, a gift from Odin who thrust it into the tree Barnstokk from which Sigmund drew it.
 Odin later shattered the blade to cause Sigmund's downfall and the fragments were later re-forged for his son Sigurd, by the dwarf Regin.
 To prove its worth, the blade cleaved through the anvil upon which it was forged and was used to slay the dragon Fafnir.

-             Damage STR/          Combat        Magical Weapon Handedness Dice   DEX SizeReach Manoeuvres Traits ENC AP/HP Gram Double       1D10 9/7 L L         Bleed, Impale Dragon 2 15/20 Bane,
-                                                Keen
-                                                Edged

-Gullinbursti
+**Gullinbursti**
 'Golden Bristles' is Freyr's magical boar made by the sons of Ivaldi.
 It is a deadly opponent in battle.

-'Sindri laid a pigskin in the hearth and bade Brokkr blow, and did not cease work until he took out of the hearth that which he had laid therein.
-But when he went out of the smithy, while the other dwarf was blowing, straightway a fly settled upon his hand and stung: yet he blew on as before, until the smith took the work out of the hearth; and it was a boar, with mane and bristles of gold. ...
-Then Brokkr brought forward his gifts: ... to Freyr he gave the boar, saying that it could run through air and water better than any horse, and it could never become so dark with night or gloom of the Murky Regions that there should not be sufficient light where he went, such was the glow from its mane and bristles'

-Gungnir
+> 'Sindri laid a pigskin in the hearth and bade Brokkr blow, and did not cease work until he
+> took out of the hearth that which he had laid therein.
+But when he went out of the smithy,
+> while the other dwarf was blowing, straightway a fly settled upon his hand and stung: yet he
+> blew on as before, until the smith took the work out of the hearth; and it was a boar, with
+> mane and bristles of gold. ...
+Then Brokkr brought forward his gifts: ... to Freyr he gave the
+> boar, saying that it could run through air and water better than any horse, and it could
+> never become so dark with night or gloom of the Murky Regions that there should not be
+> sufficient light where he went, such was the glow from its mane and bristles'

+**Gungnir**
 'Swaying One' is the dwarf fashioned spear of Odin.
 Its rune carved tip is enchanted so that it never misses its mark, no matter how far away that target may be.

-             Damage STR/           Combat     Magical Weapon Handedness Dice   DEX Size Reach Manoeuvres Traits ENC AP/HP Gungir Single     1D8+1 5/5 M L         Impale     Keen 2     18/10 Edged,
-                                              Never
-                                              Misses

-Hlidskjalf
+**Hlidskjalf**
 The high seat of Odin set up in his hall Valaskjalf.
 Whomever sits in Hlidskjalf can see into all the nine worlds and nothing is hidden from their gaze no matter what shape or magic they use to hide.